908Inc/CameraSDK/README.md

     storyBuilder.present(UIActivityViewController(activityItems: [image], applicationActivities: nil), animated: true) }
 ```

+# API

+This SDK uses Stickerpipe API.
+You can find its documentation [here](http://docs.stickerpipe.com)

+# Content

+List of Stamp packs and Stories is customizable.
+Contact us for more information at i@stickerpipe.com

 ## License
-## License

-Stickerpipe is available under the Apache 2 license.
-See the [LICENSE](LICENSE) file for more information.
-Stickerpipe is available under the Apache 2 license.
+CameraSDK is available under the Apache 2 license.
 See the [LICENSE](LICENSE) file for more information.